iopsmon/omi_logs_scan/README.md

 (If you want debug info, then you will need to enable this within OMi)

 The enviroment was OMi10.6 / RHEL 6.5

-Copy the perl code into notepad++ make sure you dont have hidden characters, save as a perl script and run it perl <script_name.pl>